 If you have information on cross-selling within your data and know that those buying apples also buy oranges, then ONLY start to introduce that cross-sale at the very tail-end of a workflow — just before the break-up.
 Try a very soft “did you know we also do this and that…?” message.

 HubSpot is an amazing tool, but it does need feeding with consistent, effective use!
+If you're a beginner (to HubSpot or workflows), this is especially true.
 For me, following up premium content with a good workflow is possibly THE most important tactic if you're a user chasing lead conversion optimisation.

-If you are in exactly the position described in this article, do shout, email, or call us.
-Whether you’re considering HubSpot or an existing user, we’d love to share our experience and get some workflows working for you.
+If you're in exactly the position described in this article, do shout, email, or call us.
+Whatever your circumstances, we’d love to share our experience and get some workflows working for you.